richardsterlingjackson/richardsterling-portfolio/README.md

 ## About Me

 Full-stack developer with a background in engineering and science, now building scalable web applications, training machine learning models, and ensuring software quality through robust testing practices.
 I specialize in front-end frameworks like Angular and React, back-end development with Node.js and Python, and have hands-on experience in machine learning workflows and SQA methodologies.
-I value clarity, adaptability, and thoughtful design—both in code and in presentation.
+I value clarity, adaptability, and thoughtful design in code and in presentation.

 ## Core Skills